 - Easy hard-boiled eggs.
 I’ve recently learned that plopping your eggs in BOILING water (rather than cold water, which I originally recommended) makes for a much easier peel.

 - Even easier hard-boiled eggs.
 If hard-boiling the eggs is something you don’t want to deal with, you can also buy hard-boiled eggs from Costco or Trader Joes–just be sure whatever you buy only contains eggs (not nasty tasting preservatives), as this will throw off the taste of your avocado egg salad.

 - Avocado.
-Opt for Haas, always.
+Opt for Hass, always.
 They’re higher in fat, flavor, and creamy texture than Florida avocados.

 - Lime juice will help prevent our avocados from browning, don’t skip, and grab extra.

 As mentioned, this is straight-from-the-bowl kinda good.
 So that’s how I do it.
-For more of a meal, grab your favorite crackers or a slice of toast.
+To turn this into a meal, grab your favorite crackers or a slice of toast.
 You can keep this avocado egg salad keto by serving it:

 - Wrapped in lettuce

 - On a toasted slice of keto bread